UPS driver killed in Hwy 99 crash in Tulare County

-TULARE COUNTY, California (KSEE) – A UPS driver was killed following a two-vehicle crash in Tulare County Friday, according to the California Highway Patrol.
+TULARE COUNTY, California (KGPE) – A UPS driver was killed following a two-vehicle crash in Tulare County Friday, according to the California Highway Patrol.

 Officers say the crash took place around 3:30 p.m. in the area of Highway 99 and Avenue 120.
 Both a UPS truck and a tractor-trailer commercial truck were traveling eastbound when, for unknown reasons, the tractor-trailer attempted to pass the UPS truck.
 It struck the side of the UPS truck, causing the driver to be ejected from the vehicle.